The Wings platform and cryptocurrency have gradually been making a name for themselves. This guide shows you how to buy Wings coins in 2020.

 Step 3.
 Decide how you’d like to trade

 Trading on the cryptocurrency market is mainly done either by Spread betting or CFDs (Contract for Difference).
 Both methods are fairly similar in that traders must accurately predict whether the price of a given currency will rise or fall over a set period of time.
-If you’re not sure which you’d like to try or what the differences between CFDs and Spread Betting are, it could be worth doing some research.
+If you’re not sure which you’d like to try or what the differences between CFDs and cryptocurrency spread betting are, it could be worth doing some research.

 Step 4.
 Start trading